+Uniform calorimeters are instruments made typically of active materials with short radiation length which absorbs the entire electromagnetic shower and converts the energy deposited to light which can be measured using light sensitive devices such as phototubes.
+Uniform calorimeters are active throughout their volume.
 A sampling calorimeter does not 'see' all the energy of the electromagnetic shower but only a fraction of it.
 It is typically constructed by plates of absorber of thickness, d, with layers of active material in placed in between.
-Sampling calorimeters are cheaper to construct but they can never compete in energy resolution with the uniform calorimeters simply because a sampling calorimeter does not measure the entire electromagnetic cascade.
 An example of a sampling calorimeter is shown in Fig. 13.

-The energy resolution of a calorimeter is given by
+The energy resolution of a calorimeter is given by:

-$$\frac{\Delta E}{E} = A \otimes \frac{B}{\sqrt{E}} \otimes \frac{C}{E}$$ where the symbol $\otimes$ indicates addition in quadrature.
+$$\frac{\Delta E}{E} = A (+) \frac{B}{\sqrt{E}} (+) \frac{C}{E}$$

-The constant term, A, is due to uncertainties in the uniformity and inter-calibration of the the various calorimeter elements.
-The $B/\sqrt{E}$ term is called the stochastic term and originates from fluctuations of the particles in electromagnetic shower.
-Since the incident energy is proportional to the number of particles produced the stochastic term of the resolution can be estimated using Poisson statistics:
+The constant term, A_0 , is due to uncertainties in the uniformity and inter-calibration of the the various calorimeter elements.
+The B/\sqrt{E} term is called the stochastic term and originates from fluctuations of the particles in electromagnetic shower.
+Since the incident energy is proportional to the number of particles produced the stochastic term of the resolution is going to be: